Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 1) Why you are receiving this communication

-Istituto Marangoni S.r.l. wishes to inform you about the processing of your personal data (hereinafter, "Data") collected during the application process for recognition of one of the statuses provided for in the "Regulations for the recognition of the status of working student, student athlete or para-athlete, student caregiver, student with disabilities - SLD, ADHD or SEN, student parent or pregnant student" (hereinafter also referred to as the "Academic Regulations"), in order to guarantee your fundamental rights and freedoms as a data subject (hereinafter referred to as the "Data Subject"), with particular reference to the confidentiality and security with which the Data is processed.
+Istituto Marangoni S.r.l. wishes to inform you about the processing of your personal data (hereinafter, "Data") collected during the application process for the recognition of one of the statuses provided for by the "Regulations for the recognition of the status of working student, student athlete or para-athlete, student caregiver, student with disabilities - SLD, ADHD or SEN, student parent or pregnant student" (hereinafter also referred to as the "Academic Regulations"), in order to guarantee respect for your fundamental rights and freedoms as a data subject (hereinafter referred to as the "Data Subject"), with particular reference to the confidentiality and security with which the Data is processed.

 2) Data Controller

-The Data Controller is Istituto Marangoni S.r.l. – Via Pietro Verri, 4, 20121 Milan, Italy, email address: privacy@istitutomarangoni.com (hereinafter, the "Data Controller" or simply the "Controller").
+The data controller is Istituto Marangoni S.r.l. – Via Meravigli, 7, 20123 Milan (MI), e-mail address: privacy@istitutomarangoni.com (hereinafter, "Data Controller" or simply "Controller").

-The Data Controller has appointed a Data Protection Officer (DPO), who can be contacted at the following email address:dpo@istitutomarangoni.com .
+The Data Controller has appointed a Data Protection Officer (DPO), who can be contacted at the following e-mail address: dpo@istitutomarangoni.com.

 3) What Data we collect